r-m-hufford/majority-rule/README.md

 ### Detect Overlap

 First, the beginning of the overlap is identified.
 The index of the beginning of the overlap is stored as `start`.
 Next, the total overlap is searched for from `start` by appending the next word in the current test string to a temporary value.
 As long as `currentTranscript` contains temp the check continues.
-Once the check fails, the most recent truthy temp value is returned.
+Once the check fails, the most recent truthy temp value is assumed to be the correct overlap.
 Assuming guaranteed overlap, the words before `start` are ignored resolving inconsistencies at the head of test strings.

 Finally, The beginning of `currentTranscript` is preserved, the new transmission is appended to `currentTranscript` and the merged string is returned.
 I decided to manage a `currentTranscript` rather than simply return the overlap because it made adding to the majority rule counter simple.
 Had I returned only the overlapping portion it seemed like I would have also needed to return starting/finishing indexes to the counter.
 This seems error prone.